 IMPORTANT: DO NOT crank the engine continuously for more then ten (10) seconds at a time.
-If the engine does not start, allow a 60 second cooldown period between starting attempts.
+If the engine does not start, allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can burn out the starter motor.

-After starting a cold engine (except Kohler 26 HP EFI units), gradually return choke to the "OFF" position as the engine warms up.
+d) After starting a cold engine, gradually return choke to the "OFF" position as the engine warms up.